BBC Radio Tees: BBC Radio Tees

+Technical

 Before moving to Eston Nab, the signal on 95 FM originally was relatively strong and originated from the 900-foot Bilsdale transmitter on the North York Moors.
 A relay transmitter covering the town of Whitby broadcasts on 95.8 FM.

 The DAB signals come from the Bauer 11B multiplex at Eston Nab (near the A174 road) and Brusselton (near Shildon between the A68 and A6072).

 On 10 August 2021, FM transmission was knocked off air indefinitely following a fire at the Bilsdale site.
 It is feared that the structural integrity of the transmitter mast may have been compromised.
 As at 11 August 2021, the 95 FM service is available again, using the Eston Nab transmitter, but it does not reach all areas of the station's transmission area.
 A temporary transmitter on 104.0 FM has also been instated for Darlington and the surrounding areas.

-The station also broadcast on medium wave until 1992.

-BBC Radio Tees is also available on DAB in Teesside, County Durham and North Yorkshire and online via BBC Sounds.
-In addition, the station also broadcasts on Freeview TV channel 722.
+The station also broadcasts on Freeview TV channel 714 in the BBC North East and Cumbria region and streams online via BBC Sounds.

+The station was also broadcast on medium wave until 1992.

 Programming

-Local programming is produced and broadcast from the BBC's Middlesbrough studios from 6am - 10pm each day.
+Local programming is produced and broadcast from the BBC's Middlesbrough studios from 6 am to 10 pm each day.

-The late show, airing from 10pm - 1am, originates from BBC Radio Newcastle every night.

-During the station's downtime, BBC Radio Tees simulcasts overnight programming from BBC Radio 5 Live and BBC Radio London.
+From 10 pm each night, BBC Radio Tees carries the England-wide late show and from 1 am, it simulcasts BBC Radio 5 Live.